Learning in Secondary

 Overall, the IBDP, with the emphasis on academic rigour and is especially designed to help adolescents adjust to life in the 21st century – they learn to cope with a constantly-changing and increasingly-interconnected world.
 The IB courses emphasise, through the Learner Profile, the physical, intellectual, social, emotional and ethical development of the whole person.

-During this next academic year WIST will be enriching the curriculum with a programme of outdoor pursuits and we have employed a Modern United Nations specialist who will be responsible for initiating this programme for the 2020-21 academic year.
+During this next academic year WIST will be enriching the curriculum with a programme of outdoor pursuits and we have employed a Model United Nations specialist who will be responsible for initiating this programme for the 2020-21 academic year.
 We will also be offering a range of sporting activities in our world class indoor air conditioned gymnasium, our indoor heated pool and our first class outside full sized football pitch.